Alfie51m/addon-vscode/README.md

 If you run into an issue specifically with this fork, feel free to [open an issue here][issue].

-For the original, actively-supported project, see [hassio-addons/addon-vscode][upstream].
+For the original, unsupported project, see [hassio-addons/addon-vscode][upstream].

 ## Authors & contributors